MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-I-Agricultural-Marketing-Service-Standards-Inspections-Marketing-Practices-Department-Agriculture/subchapter-C-Requirements-Standards-Under-Agricultural-Marketing-Act-1946-Egg-Products-Inspection-Act/part-52-Processed-Fruits-Vegetables-Processed-Products-Thereof-Certain-Other-Processed-Food-Products/subpart-D-United-States-Standards-Grades-Dates/subjectgroup-ECFR22be2723858e362-Factors-Quality/section-52.1008.md

 Decay.

-Not more than1/15 of the additional allowance, or 1 percent, by weight of the dates, may be:
+Not more than 1/15 of the additional allowance, or 1 percent, by weight of the dates, may be:

 Affected by decay.